bridgetseghy/bridgetseghy.github.io/_pages/research.md

 Nelson, Thomas E. and Bridget Seghy.
 "Is Conservative the Opposite of Liberal?" *Invited to R & R at Electoral Studies*

+Abi-Hassan, Sahar, Janet M. Box-Steffensmeier, Dino P. Christenson, Laura Moses, Bridget Seghy, Harper Strickland, Natalie Thacker, and Trey Thoma, "Pardoning on Different Terms: Presidential Discretion, Donors and the Timing of Clemency" *Under Review*

+Seghy, Bridget, "From District to Nation:  When Members of Congress: The Nationalization of Congressional Homestyles"

-Seghy, Bridget.
-"Smile for the Camera: How Visibility Impacts Incivility in Congressional Communications."
+Seghy, Bridget, "Smile for the Camera: How Visibility Impacts Incivility in Congressional Communications"